propfeds/L-systems-renderer/README.md

 - Supports 3D drawing
 - Can store a whole army of systems!
-- Two camera mode: fixed (scaled) and cursor-focused
+- Two camera modes: fixed (scaled) and cursor-focused
 - Stroke options

 ## Installation